certtools/intelmq/intelmq/bots/experts/certbund_contact/README-ripe-import.md

-RIPE DB data import script
+RIPE DB data import
 ==========================

-This script can be used to import automatic contact data to the contact database.
-It is intended to be called automatically, e.g. by a cronjob.
+A set of tools to manage imports of ripe data into to the contact database.

-It expects the files
+The following input files are required:

 * ripe.db.organisation.gz
 * ripe.db.role.gz
 * ripe.db.aut-num.gz

+They will be searching in the current working directory by default.
-to be present in the same folder as the script.
-These files can be downloaded from the RIPE website (ftp://ftp.ripe.net/ripe/dbase/split/).
+The files can be downloaded
+from the RIPE website (ftp://ftp.ripe.net/ripe/dbase/split/).

 For each contact that is created by this script, the format `feed_specific`